Request accessible format

 NIC Easy Math Placement

-Also known as NICEMP.
-This is a NEW Math Placement for NIC, and is a self-guided math survey.
+Also known as NICE MP.
+This is a self-guided math survey.

-The NIC Easy Math Placement is here to help you find a good first math class at NIC.
-Choose your assessment carefully, as the first attempt is the only one that will be processed by Admissions.
+The NIC Easy Math Placement is designed to help you find a good first math class at NIC.
+Choose your assessment carefully.
+You many ONLY TAKE ONE OF THE FOUR surveys and the first one taken will be processed by Admissions.
 Alternative placement options exist if you want to challenge the placement you receive.
 After you take the assessment, meet with an advisor or a Math Consultant in the Math Education Center to determine your next steps and/or register for a math class.

-• It is best to take the NIC Easy Math Placement before taking the ALEKS.
+• Take the NIC Easy Math Placement survey first.

 • Placement is free.